 The Commission has established requirements to protect Wisconsin utilities' credit ratings from holding company and non-utility affiliate actions that may negatively affect such ratings.
-These include ring fencing, affiliate agreements, and codes of conduct.
+These include ring fencing,5 affiliate agreements, and codes of conduct.
 Accordingly, Wisconsin utilities are generally granted slightly better credit ratings than their associated holding companies and non-regulated affiliates by the rating agencies (i.e., Standard & Poor's, Moody's Investors Service, and Fitch Ratings Inc.).
 However, Wisconsin utilities are not totally insulated as actions of the holding company, and affiliates can cause downgrading of the Wisconsin utility's ratings.

 Holding company credit ratings are closely related to the financial health of their respective operating subsidiaries, and are further impacted by indebtedness at the holding company level.
-For example, the May 2015 downgrade of WEC Energy Group, Inc.'s (WEC), senior unsecured rating by Moody's reflected deterioration of the holding company's credit profile due to the increase in the amount of WEC's holding company indebtedness to finance its leveraged acquisition of Integrys, which had a weaker credit profile than WEC's other subsidiaries.
-The

-&lt;sup>4 Eligible assets are assets of any non-utility affiliate that are used for any of the following: (a) producing, generating, transferring, delivering, selling, or furnishing natural gas, oil, electricity, or steam energy; (b) providing an energy management, conservation or efficiency product or service or demand-side management product or service; (c) providing an energy customer service, including metering or billing; (d) recovering or producing energy from waste materials; (e) processing waste materials; (f) manufacturing, distributing, or selling products for filtration, pumping water or other fluids, processing or heating water, handling fluids, or other related activities; (g) providing a telecommunication service; (h) providing an environmental engineering service.
+For example, the June 2018 downgrade of WEC Energy Group, Inc.'s (WEC), senior unsecured rating by Moody's reflected deterioration of the holding company's credit profile due to the increase in the amount of WEC's holding company indebtedness to finance its leveraged acquisition of Integrys coupled with adverse tax effects, on operating utility cash flow, due to the materials; (e) processing waste materials; (f) manufacturing, distributing, or selling products for filtration, pumping water or other fluids, processing or heating water, handling fluids, or other related activities; (g) providing a telecommunication service; (h) providing an environmental engineering service.
 Wis.
 Stat. § 196.795(6m)(a)2.a.-h.

-&lt;sup>5 Ring fencing describes measures taken to financially isolate a regulated public utility business from the non-regulated business activities of its parent company.
+5 Ring fencing describes measures taken to financially isolate a regulated public utility business from the non-regulated business activities of its parent company.
 The purpose of ring fencing is to protect consumers of essential services such as power, water, and basic telecommunications from financial instability or bankruptcy in the parent company resulting from losses in any non-regulated activities.
 Ring fencing is also used to protect confidential customer or market information within the public utility from the parent company's non-regulated business activities (such as a natural gas marketer).

-holding company credit rating of Alliant Energy and its utility subsidiaries was downgraded one notch by Moody's in July 2016, as incremental debt issuances and time lag in cash flow recovery associated with multi-year capital investment projects have pressured the firm's debt coverage metrics below its historical levels.
+2017 Tax Cuts and Jobs Act.
+The holding company credit rating of Alliant Energy and its utility subsidiaries was downgraded one notch by Moody's in July 2016, as incremental debt issuances and time lag in cash flow recovery associated with multi-year capital investment projects have pressured the firm's debt coverage metrics below historical levels.